 The area that you’re working on needs to be protected too.
-Put down newspaper or an old towel.
+Put down newspapers or an old towel.

 Wear Old Clothes To Protect Your Good Clothes

 Be sure to protect your good clothes.
-Polish stains!
+Polish will stain!
 Remember to wear old clothes to do this job.

 Remove The Laces

-You don’t want to get polish on your laces.
+You don’t want to get polish on your shoelaces.
 Remember that polish will also stain the stitching of your shoes.
 Don’t use a color cream polish if your stitching is a contrasting color to your dress shoe.
-If this the case, preferably use a neutral polish.
+If this is the case, preferably use a neutral polish.